- Myth: Excess vitamin D will turn the human body into marble

 Weight, Skin color, Latitude, Season, Co-factors, Current meal, Recent surgery/trauma, Neighborhood, etc.

 see also Why isn’t nutrition a bigger part of conventional medical school education?
-Question at Research Gate 2013 with > 400 responses
+The question at Research Gate 2013 with > 400 responses

-6. Medical training has emphasis on treatment, not prevention
+- Medical training has an emphasis on treatment, not prevention

 Medical training and practice emphasizes treatment, not prevention.

-The primary benefits of vitamin D are prevention. (but Vitamin D does treat some diseases) but typically need > 5,000 IU
+The primary benefit of vitamin D is prevention. (but Vitamin D does treat 70+ diseases) but typically need >5,000 IU

 They have learned that most patients are either reluctant to change so as to prevent a future problem (lose weight, stop smoking, . . )